codersrank-org/repo_info_extractor/README.md

 ```

 ## Using Python on the host machine approach
-First, be sure you have Python and pip installed.
+First, be sure you have Python3 and pip installed.
 You can download Python from https://www.python.org/downloads/ or https://www.anaconda.com/distribution/ (with preinstalled packages and pip).
 We only support Python3,
 so if using pre-isntalled python, please check the version with:
 ```
 python -V